High Expectations and Rigorous Instruction

 Exploring

-We assign work that is the same for all students.
+We assign work that is mostly the same for all students.

 Growing

-We sometimes differentiate assignments and instruction based on student ability levels and learning styles.
+We sometimes differentiate (about 1-2 times per curricular unit) assignments and instruction based on student ability levels and learning styles.

 Utilizing

-We regularly differentiate assignments and instruction based on student ability levels and learning styles with particular efforts to meet the needs of marginalized students.
+We regularly differentiate (about weekly) assignments and instruction based on student ability levels and learning styles, with particular efforts to meet the needs of students.

 Transforming

-We regularly differentiate assignments and instruction based on student ability levels and learning styles, with particular efforts to meet the needs of marginalized students and we monitor our efforts for success.
+We regularly differentiate (about weekly) assignments and instruction based on student ability levels and learning styles, with particular efforts to meet the needs of students, and we monitor our efforts for success.

 Selected Rating: None